in , ,

 Grammatical Form

-First, adjectives show three degrees of modification while determiners do not vary in internal structure.
+First, prototypical adjectives show three degrees of modification while determiners do not vary in internal structure.
 One can have a moist cake, a moister cake, or the moistest cake.
 The adjective moist has comparative and superlative forms.
 Determiners do not exhibit morphological change.
 One can say the cake but not *the-er cake or *the-est cake.
 Prototypical adjectives express comparative and superlative forms in addition to the positive form.
 Individual determiners are invariable in form.

 • moist cake